lightningkite/kotlin-core/README.md

 This package is not Android-specific, and can be used across platforms.

+This package is meant to contain a collection of useful extensions on both the standard library and the Java standard library.

 ## Overall Philosophy

 *Complete reuse:*  Everything that is commonly used should be included, preferably as an inline